Starburst Galaxy

 Select a target and topic #

-• In the Set up target section, select a Catalog and Schema from the respective drop-down menus, and provide a Table name.
+• In the Live table target section, select a Catalog and Schema from the respective drop-down menus, and provide a Table name.

-• In the Select topic ingestion section, select the Topic name from the drop-down menu.
+• In the Select Kafka topic, section select the Topic name from the drop-down menu.

-• In the Set data retention section, set a data retention threshold.
-By default, Never remove data is pre-selected to specify that all data is to be stored in the live table indefinitely.
-Select another value to specify how long data is retained before it is automatically purged: 1 day, 7 days, 14 days, 30 days, or 90 days.
+• In the Data retention section, set a data retention threshold.
+By default, Retain forever is preselected to specify that all data is to be stored in the live table indefinitely.
+Select a different value to specify how long data is retained before it is automatically purged: 1 day, 7 days, 14 days, 30 days, or 90 days.

-• In the Set stream start section, select Start from latest message to begin streaming new data or Start from earliest messages to ingest existing data plus new data.
+• Select a streaming ingest start point: **Start from latest message streams new data.
+Start from earliest messages ingests existing data plus new data.
 New data is delayed until existing data is ingested.

 • Click Test connection to confirm that you have access to the data.
 If the test fails, check your entries, correct any errors, and try again.

-• If the connection is successful, click Create target.
+• If the connection is successful, click Map columns.

 Map to columns #